 - Provide a passport copy for each family member

-- A copy of visa for each family member (if applicable)
+- A copy of the visa for each family member (if applicable)

 - A copy of your marriage certificate (if applicable)

-- And a copy of children’s birth certificate (if applicable)
+- And a copy of the children’s birth certificate (if applicable)

 You and your employer will be provided with your personalized rate within a few weeks.
 Your employer will, therefore, apply it to the following payroll.